Origins of the Yugo

 Why the Yugo was Awful

 The Yugo was just a cheap car made of cheaper parts.
 Labor wasn’t the issue—the Zastava factory selected an elite team of experienced workers to assemble U.S. models.
-But the car still sucked because the company didn’t understand the expectations of the western market.
+But the car still sucked because the company didn’t understand the expectations of the western market in the late 1980s.

 For one, we expected a glove box.
 It didn’t have one.
 We also expected reverse lights, so the factory obliged by mounting two universal fog lights under the rear bumper.